liquicode/lib-mrpc/readme.md

 ## Remote Functions

-This example takes the same functionality (a multiply function) and lets you call it remotely via a message queue server that supports the `amqp` protocol (e.g. [RabbitMQ](https://www.rabbitmq.com/)).
+This example takes the same functionality (i.e. a multiply function) and lets you call it remotely via a message queue server that supports the `amqp` protocol (e.g. [RabbitMQ](https://www.rabbitmq.com/)).
 Remoting the function has minimal impact on your code as all that is required